-We participate in events, including those run by the Oxford German Network: for example, exhibition and theatre visits, participation in translating competitions, Reading Groups in the University and the annual Oxford German Olympiad.
+We participate in events, including those run by the Oxford German Network: for example, Reading Groups in the University, a German Social evening at Radley College and the annual Oxford German Olympiad.
+There is also the opportunity to compete in translating competitions and the UK Linguistics Olympiad.

-We have an exchange programme with a school in Munich, and students in Year 10 are welcome to participate.
+We have an exchange programme with a school in Munich, and students in Year 11 are very welcome to take part.
+The next exchange will take place in Feb/March 2025.